Chitram-Dasgupta/SelfLib/rest-api.md

    The ModelMapper bean will between the author entity and author DTO

 5. Create an interface for the mapper and implement it for the author

+# Laying up the groundwork for the presentation layer: controllers

+1. Create an author `service interface`

+   This interface will have the methods that we want to use from the controller

+2. Implement the author interface

+   This will flesh out the methods declared in the interface

+3. Create the AuthorController class annotated with `@RestController`

+# The workflow for creating the API

+1. Define the API endpoints in the controller and use the methods (not yet defined) from the service interface.
+2. Declare the methods in the service layer interface
+3. Actually implement them in the service layer concrete class.
+   Most of the time, the service layer methods will be simple pass-through methods for the repository methods; at other times we will have to write methods in the repository interface, as well.